An Overview of Spiritual Abstraction or Abstract Art (and My Favorite Artists)

 I recently discovered an exhibition catalog by LACMA on their seminal exhibition, ''The Spiritual in Art: Abstract Painting 1890-1985.”
 You can read more about it here.

 The text has been incredibly influential.
 I even had a dream in which I was researching Sophie Taeuber-Arp’s work.
 When I woke up, I had remembered reading her name, but didn’t see any actual work.
-So I purchased a catalog and discovered how much I enjoyed her work.
+So I purchased a catalog and discovered how much I enjoyed her work - especially her geometric abstract artworks.

 This text has directed me towards using symbolism in my compositions.
 I have always used shapes, but the text helped inspire how much of my work follows the concepts and interests of spiritual abstractionists.